Conversations at The Kreeger Museum

 – Daughter of participant

-is a program for individuals with memory disorders and their caregivers.
-Conversations
+, a program for individuals with memory disorders and their caregivers,

 provides a forum for dialogue and connection through art and music.
-Each program includes a musical component provided by our partner, Levine Music, and is designed to stimulate reflection, reduce stress, and increase communication and sociability.
+Each hour-long program includes an interactive gallery talk and a musical component provided by our partner, Levine Music.
+The experience is designed to stimulate reflection, reduce stress, and increase communication and sociability.

 Offered the second and third Monday of each month at 11 am and 2 pm, this program is free but registration is required.
 Please call (202) 337-3050 x 318 or email firstname.lastname@example.org